lab-antwerp-1/alina-word-list/planning/development-strategy-v2.md

-# Word List - development strategy version 2
+# Word Mnemonic Device  - development strategy version 2

 This is an individual project to practice working on a full HTML/CSS/JS website.

-The project is to build an app in which user can add word to a list or remove word from the list and sort word list.
+This app helps user remembering words.
+You can add word, remove word, edit word, sort word...
+Check the words from `New Words` list and click `remembered` button, you can move the words to remembered list. check the words from `Remembered Words` list and click `overlooked` button, you will move the words back to new words list.

 ## planning documents